Books for Persons interested in Agile Approaches

 • Agile Product Management with Scrum: Creating Products that Customers Love, Roman Pichler, Addison-Wesley 2010 Requirement engineering done the agile way

-• Scrum and XP from the trenches: How we do Scrum, Henrik Knieberg, InfoQ 2007 is a short book how to implement Scrum and XP in projects
+• Scrum and XP from the trenches: How we do Scrum, Henrik Knieberg, InfoQ 2007 is a short book on how to implement Scrum and XP in projects

 Change Management